yowainwright/pastoralist/README.md

 Release commands do not create pull requests or push `main`.
 To deploy a beta, run `bun run release:beta` from clean, up-to-date `main`.
-The command creates the release commit locally, then pushes the version tag that triggers publishing.
+The command creates a temporary local release commit, pushes the version tag that triggers publishing, then restores local `main` to its starting commit.
 If the release commit already exists on `main`, run `bun run release:tag` from clean, up-to-date `main`.
 To preview the beta commands without creating commits or tags, run `bun run release:beta:dry`.

 ## Video Walkthroughs